 Your skin is the largest organ in your body and also the thinnest.
 Less than 1/10th of an inch separates your blood stream from potential toxins.
 Also, your skin is highly permeable, especially the skin around your vaginal area and inside your vagina itself.
 This means that anything your skin comes into contact with can enter your bloodstream in less than 30 seconds and be distributed throughout your body.
 Once these chemicals find their way into your body, they tend to accumulate over time.
 This is why attention needs to be paid to the ingredients used in tampons and sanitary pads.
-Most pads have a top layer that feels like cloth but is in fact a plastic woven sheet, plastic wings and adhesives and super-absorbent polymer gels—that soak up the flow—are comprised of plastics; most tampon brands come with plastic applicators and are made of non-organic cotton.
-Using synthetic menstrual products means a risk in exposure to:
+Most pads have a top layer that feels like cloth but is in fact a plastic woven sheet, plastic wings, and adhesives, and super-absorbent polymer gels—that soak up the flow—are comprised of plastics; most tampon brands come with plastic applicators and are made of non-organic cotton.
+Using synthetic menstrual products means a risk of exposure to:

 - Residual pesticides – Most major brands of tampons and pads contain non-organic cotton or wood pulp grown using agrochemicals and pesticides.

-- Synthetic fragrances, odor neutralizers and other potentially hazardous ingredients
+- Synthetic fragrances, odor neutralizers, and other potentially hazardous ingredients

 - Dioxins and plastic chemicals – The hazardous nature of chemicals are cause for concern that calls for further research(1).
 The WHO classifies dioxins as a highly toxic environmental pollutant and health risk(2).
 Dioxins are produced in chlorine bleaching processes.
-A possible link to cancers, endometriosis, immune system depression and pelvic inflammatory disease has been established(3).
-BPA and BPS disrupt embryonic development and are linked to heart disease and cancer, Phthalates are known to disregulate gene expression and DEHP may lead to multiple organ damage(4).
-The call for further research to reduce on health risks to women from dioxin and other chemicals has been raised in the US Tampon Safety Act and Robin Danielson Act since 1999(5).
+A possible link to cancers, endometriosis, immune system depression, and pelvic inflammatory disease has been established(3).
+BPA and BPS disrupt embryonic development and are linked to heart disease and cancer, Phthalates are known to dysregulate gene expression and DEHP may lead to multiple organ damage(4).
+The call for further research to reduce health risks to women from dioxin and other chemicals has been raised in the US Tampon Safety Act and Robin Danielson Act since 1999(5).
 The US Endometriosis Association indicated to use organic cotton sanitary products without plastics until research addresses the risks(6).

-- Bacteria and fungus toxins – Synthetics and plastic also restrict the free flow of air, can trap heat and dampness, potentially promoting the growth of yeast and bacteria in your vaginal area, a possible cause for vaginitis(7).
+- Bacteria and fungus toxins – Synthetics and plastic also restrict the free flow of air, can trap heat and dampness, potentially promoting the growth of yeast and bacteria in your vaginal area, a possible cause of vaginitis(7).

 What are the environmental costs?

-- Sanitary waste is HUGE – The products we use add up.
-If only a quarter of India’s menstruating adolescent girls alone used disposable pads, 90 million would be disposed or burned every month alone.
+- Sanitary waste is HUGE – The products we use to add up.
+If only a quarter of India’s menstruating adolescent girls alone used disposable pads, 90 million would be disposed of or burned every month alone.

 - There is no ‘away’ – The plastics and components as well as the wrappers of disposable products are largely non-biodegradable, presenting huge waste management challenges around the world.
 Research has shown that each conventional sanitary pad contains the equivalent of about four plastic bags!
-A single pad is estimated to take 500-800 years to decompose in landfill.
+A single pad is estimated to take 500-800 years to decompose in a landfill.
 When pads are flushed down the toilet, sanitation workers have to descend into manholes to remove and handle used menstrual products from sewer blockages, public toilets, household trash, or even the roadside.
-These tasks are often done without protective clothing, gloves or masks. which puts the workers at risk of contracting infections with potentially deadly viruses or diseases.
+These tasks are often done without protective clothing, gloves, or masks. which puts the workers at risk of contracting infections with potentially deadly viruses or diseases.
 You can read more on these issues here.